ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 ### Building a cube from data and configuration file

-This is referred to as the [configuration-first approach](../qube-config.md#convention-first-method)
+This is referred to as the [configuration by convention approach](../configuration/convention.md)

 The cube config json file must adhere to the structures defined in the [cube config schema](https://purl.org/csv-cubed/qube-config/v1.0).

-For help on constructing the config json refer to the quick start guides on [designing a csv](../../quick-start/designing-csv.md) and [linking data](../../quick-start/linking-data.md) or the more detailed [Configuration Guide](../qube-config/#configuration)
+For help on constructing the config json refer to the quick start guides on [designing a csv](../../quick-start/designing-csv.md) and [linking data](../../quick-start/linking-data.md) or the more detailed [Configuration Guide](../configuration/qube-config.md)

 To build a cube using both configuration and data files the command is shown below.